 top of page

-Consultations focus on diagnosis and individualized planning.
+Consultations focus on individualized assessment and treatment planning.

-Not all patients require immediate orthodontic intervention.
+Not all patients require orthodontic intervention.
 In some cases, monitoring or delayed treatment is appropriate.
 When treatment is recommended, goals and limitations are discussed to support informed decision-making.

 Orthodontic needs change over time.
-Growth status, dental development, and skeletal maturity influence both timing and treatment approach.
+Growth status, dental development, and skeletal maturity influence both treatment timing and treatment approach.

 Care may involve observation, phased treatment, or comprehensive correction depending on individual presentation and developmental stage.